 -DENDPOINT_CONTROLLERS_POWER_CONTROLLER=ON \ -DENDPOINT_CONTROLLERS_RANGE_CONTROLLER=ON

-For more information about configuring Cmake for endpoints, see the Cmake parameters page.
+For more details about configuring CMake for endpoints, see the CMake parameters page.

 Control the endpoint by voice